-When the LoadMaster requests a Kerberos ticket it will do so using the Fully Qualified Domain Name (FQDN) of the Real Server.
+When the LoadMaster requests a Kerberos ticket, it uses the Fully Qualified Domain Name (FQDN) of the Real Server.

-The Kerberos server or Domain Controller, will encrypt the ticket using the credentials of the Real Server.
+The Kerberos server or Domain Controller encrypts the ticket using the credentials of the Real Server.
 This can cause issues when connecting to your SharePoint Site resulting in a 401 Authentication popup.

 A simple solution to this behavior is to enable Kernel Mode Authentication on the IIS Server.